 Overall, having an agile strategy will require an investment in new technologies, but this will soon pay off.
 You’ll gain complete control over the journey of your products and the quality of the online experience you deliver.
 This is where Product Information Management (PIM) will help.

 From a business agility perspective, there are several advantages to using PIM:

 Easy to access cloud-based software

-Cloud-based solutions are gaining popularity because they can be accessed anytime and anywhere if you’ve got an internet connection.
-Some PIM solutions are hosted in the cloud, meaning team members have fast access to product information.
-Any changes made reflect in real-time, so you can stay on top of unexpected shifts in the market.
+Cloud-based solutions are gaining popularity because they can be accessed anytime and anywhere with an internet connection.
+Some PIM solutions are hosted in the cloud, meaning team members can access product information quickly.
+Any changes made reflect in real-time so you can stay on top of unexpected shifts in the market.

-If your product data is stored in disparate systems, making changes or taking action will be much harder.
-Without the right integrations, it can be hard to know which is the most accurate and up-to-date version of your product data.
-As a result, your customers and internal departments may end up with incorrect information.
+If your product data is stored in disparate systems, making changes or taking action will be much more complex.
+Knowing the most accurate and up-to-date version of your product data is challenging without the right integrations.
+As a result, your customers and internal departments may receive incorrect information.

-Within the eCommerce industry, there are certain changes you can anticipate like:
+Within the eCommerce industry, there are specific changes you can anticipate, such as:

 - The change of seasons